-We believe these compensation program changes further enhance the pay-for-performance focus of our executive compensation program, which underwent a significant redesign beginning in 2019 in response to shareholder feedback, and continue to strengthen the alignment of our executive compensation program with the long-term interests of our shareholders.
+We believe these compensation program changes further enhance the pay-for-performance focus of our executive compensation program and continue to strengthen the alignment of our executive compensation program with the long-term interests of our shareholders.

-Fiscal 2021 Compensation Summary
+Fiscal 2022 Compensation Summary

-The following table summarizes the compensation of our Chief Executive Officer, our Chief Financial Officer, and our next three most highly compensated executive officers who were serving at December 31, 2021, to whom we refer to collectively as our named executive officers, for the fiscal year ended December 31, 2021.
+The following table summarizes the compensation of our Chief Executive Officer, our Chief Financial Officer, and our next three most highly compensated executive officers who were serving at December 31, 2022, to whom we refer to collectively as our named executive officers, for the fiscal year ended December 31, 2022.